 “Shock and confusion?”

 “Yes,” Garry said.
-“I thought it might be delayed PTSD from 9/11 or changing seasons.
+“I thought everyone might be suffering from PTSD from 9/11 or our changing climate.
 Everyone in Hannaford’s looked stunned.”

 “Stunned?
 Because?”
 I questioned.

 “The credit card readers were down.
 You couldn’t pay with your bank or credit card.
 Everyone had to pay cash or use a check.
 They looked shell-shocked.
 Thousand-yard stares.
 Stumbling, vacant-eyed around the store.”

 “Holy mackerel,” I said.
 “I can only imagine.”